skip to Main Content

 • The respective responsibilities of each owner, and what will happen if a partner does not perform their duties;

-This list is not exhaustive by any means, and it’s important to understand that each co-owner relationship is unique and should have an agreement drafted to fit the specific needs of the partners in order to be as effective as possible.
+This list is not exhaustive, and it’s important to understand that each co-owner relationship is unique.
+Co-owners should have an agreement drafted to fit their specific needs in order to be as effective as possible.

 What Are the Benefits?